onaio/fhir-tooling/README.md

 Download the latest release from https://github.com/opensrp/fhircore-tooling/releases

-To run it as a java jar use the command `java -jar efsity-1.0.0.jar -h` .
+To run it as a java jar by using the command `java -jar efsity-2.0.0.jar -h` .
 This is the help command and will list the available options.

 If you are using a linux environment e.g. bash you can choose to create an _alias_ for this as shown below. _(Remember to reload the terminal)_

-`alias fct='java -jar ~/Downloads/efsity-1.0.0.jar'`
+`alias fct='java -jar ~/Downloads/efsity-2.0.0.jar'`

 To run the previous help command you can then run `fct -h` in your terminal.